omeritzics/Updatium-Emulation-Pack/README.md

 [Updatium](https://github.com/omeritzics/Updatium) official import file that adds popular Android emulation applications to Updatium.
 Made by [@RJNY](https://github.com/RJNY), modified by [@omeritzics](https://github.com/omeritzics).

-## Prerequisite

-> [!TIP]
-> Which APK you need to download will depend on your device.
-> If you're unsure, you can download `app-release.apk`

-Download and Install the [latest release of Updatium](https://github.com/omeritzics/Updatium/releases/latest)

 ## Applications

 ### Emulator